kahraman-mustafa/PatikaDev_ReactNative_A10BanaNe/README.md

+Date: Wed Nov 22 01:24:38 2023 +0300
+React Native project and Firebase configurations are successfully installed on iOS simulator.

+- React Native Vector Icons usage is somewhat itchy, cumbersome but handled successfully.
+My notes are in OneNote for further usage in future.
+- Pod install and Podfile configuration are also problematic.
+It caused me to factory reset my Macbook Pro, remove nearly all not business (development) related apps and configuration and set all development environment from scratch.
+But thank Allah, it worked eventually so I did'n have to buy a new device.

+Next steps: hopefully using Firebase modules in iOS and Android projects without wasting time anymore.

+---

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server